mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-`voice`
+## Reuse Particles

+### voice
 This works, but we don't want to re-create the particles each time we press a key.
-the new keyword prompts memory allocation, which is one of the most time consuming basic things the computer does.
+the `new` keyword prompts memory allocation, which is one of the most time consuming basic things the computer does.
 to be clear, this program is not suffering very much from this allocation. this is a very small amount of memory.
-But if we want to scale this explosion up to hundreds or thousands of circles, using new like this will become a problem. we want to avoice allocation as much as possible.
+But if we want to scale this explosion up to hundreds or thousands of circles, using `new` like this will become a problem. we want to avoice allocation as much as possible.

-`scene`
+### scene
 src/MrV/GameEngine/Particle.cs
 ```
 ...